rwxayheee/rwxayhee.github.io/_posts/2023-11-8-Peptide-Docking-with-ADCP-2.md

 ### Gas Phase Minimization

-A completed docking calculation will generate a folder named `dock1` (as specified by the `-o` option in the docking calculation), containing the docking output PDB and DLG files:
+A completed docking calculation will generate a folder named `dock1`, following the specification by the `-w` option in the docking calculation. `dock1` contains the docking output PDB and DLG files:

 ```
 dock1